anupanandsingh/anupanandsingh.github.io/_pages/about.md

 An integrable model -- characterised by a set of equations that can be solved exactly -- is highly symmetrical and has fascinating mathematical structures.
 And while most integrable theories are only toy models -- and not "true" theories describing physical laws -- they offer great insights into the fundamental principles underlying the laws of nature.

+Much of my current work is rooted in the theory of Lagrangian multiforms, a relatively new framework that captures integrability purely from a variational perspective.
+The theory marks an important departure from the traditional point of view on integrability that has been based on the Hamiltonian formalism.
+Moreover, the Lagrangian multiform approach allows for the possibility of using path integrals to quantise integrable theories in a covariant manner, overcoming the drawback of canonical quantisation which breaks the Lorentz covariance of the underlying spacetime coordinates.

 You can check out my [Research](http://anupanand.space/research/) page to find out more about the ideas I am pursuing at the moment and some that I have spent time thinking about in the past.